-If you are a buy-and-hold investor who wants the control over your investments that brokers provide and also the benefits of an automated investment management service similar to what robo-advisors offer, then M1 Finance might well be your holy grail.
+M1 Finance Review: If you are a buy-and-hold investor who wants control over your investments plus the benefits of an automated investment management service, M1 Finance might well be the holy grail you have been looking for because it’s a combination of a broker and a robo-advisor.

 If that innovative solution sounds attractive, then M1 Finance may well be exactly what you have been looking for, but what else should you consider?